 Offshore production will drop by more than two-thirds from 27 Mb/day in 2017 to 9 Mb/day in 2050 due to cost increases from operating in challenging environments.
 Most regions will see a large reduction in production, with only the Middle East and North Africa maintaining high production levels due to low development costs.
 Sub-Saharan countries will see annual additions to capacity, but only until the mid-2020s.

-International oil companies are shifting focus to building broader energy portfolios that include batteries, hydrogen and renewable energy.
+International oil companies are shifting their focus to building broader energy portfolios that include batteries, hydrogen, and renewable energy.
 This may result in less appetite for developing deepwater sources or resources in harsh environments.
-The cost of deepwater developments did, however, drop from USD 75 per barrel in 2014 to USD 45 in 2017, making it more viable at lower oil prices.
+However, the cost of deepwater developments did drop from USD 75 per barrel in 2014 to USD 45 in 2017, making them more viable at lower oil prices.

 3.2 Gas exploration and production